lizhangray/TGL-Net/readme.md

 # Lightweight and Efficient Image Dehazing Network Guided by Transmission Estimation from Real-world Hazy Scenes

-Python code for our Sensors 2021 paper "Z. Li, J. Zhang, R. Zhong, B. Bhanu, Y. Chen, Q. Zhang, H. Tang.
+Python code for our sensors.
+MDPI 2021 paper "Z. Li, J. Zhang, R. Zhong, B. Bhanu, Y. Chen, Q. Zhang, H. Tang.
 Lightweight and Efficient Image Dehazing Network Guided by Transmission Estimation from Real-world Hazy Scenes."
 It can be used for image dehazing / image defogging / image enhancement on light computating load machines.

 ## Run